 The concept of facial rejuvenation has changed over the last two decades.
 Where surgeons once believed that re-lifting the sagging facial tissues and structures was enough to reverse the effects of ageing, today, it’s a known fact that the underlying facial muscle layer also needs to be tightened to achieve long-lasting results.

 Along with lifting and tightening the face, two other important factors that contribute to facial ageing need to be addressed during a facelift: skin quality and facial volume.
-If we simply re-lift the tissues and not address the appearance of the skin and volume loss, the results will remain suboptimal.
+If we simply re-lift the tissues and not address the appearance of the skin as well as volume loss, the results will remain suboptimal.

 Using advanced techniques, Dr Chaithan Reddy is able to contour the face and neck and create a more youthful appearance by tightening, lifting and restoring volume to the face during facelift surgery.

 Facelift surgery is clinically known as Meloplasty or Rhytidectomy and is generally performed on people aged 40 to 65.
 However, it can be performed outside of this age bracket too.

 The face goes through various changes as it ages, including the development of facial rhytids (wrinkles) and loss of skin tone and facial volume.

 Volume loss occurs when there is a decline in fatty tissue and the facial bones start to thin, which can have a significant impact on the appearance of the face.
 With age, the top and bottom jaw will also lose projection and fullness, which is when cheekbone projection diminishes and the area around the chin starts to hollow.
 The development of jowls, together with ptosis (sagging) of the cheek structures, results in the face taking on a more “square” and aged appearance.